 These leaf coloring pages can be gifts from the heart.
 Hang them around the house or frame them.
 Decorate them by gluing glitter, sequence, ribbons or other items.
-Kids can be proud of their colorful, artistic, creation!
+Kids can be proud of their colorful, artistic, creations!
 Print these cool images, now!

 FREE PRINTABLE COLORING PAGES